 James Boswell has spent nearly 30 years working at the intersection of business, law, and government.
 His public-sector employment includes the Office of General Counsel of the US Department of Health and Human Services, and in the private sector he has been employed in various capacities including Chief Legal Officer.

-James is a Planning Commissioner for the City of Williamsburg and a Williamsburg Architectural Review Board member.
+James is Chair of the Williamsburg Planning Commission.
 He also is a member of the Board of Directors of the William & Mary Libraries, and the Board of Directors of the Williamsburg-Peninsula Chapter of the William & Mary Alumni Society.
 He serves as Vice Chair of the Advisory Board for the Museum of Early Southern Decorative Arts.

-He is also currently on the faculty at Albany (NY) Law School’s LL.M. program in Human Resources Law, Leadership, and Policy
+He is also currently on the faculty at Albany (NY) Law School’s LL.M. programs in Human Resources Law, Leadership, and Policy, and Government Advocacy.
+Additionally, he is a Course Facilitator for Cornell University's eCornell certificate programs in Business Management, Marketing, and Legal Studies, and Compliance Systems.

-James graduated from William & Mary with a degree in English and Anthropology, and holds a J.D. from the University of Georgia School of Law, a Master’s degree in Government from Harvard University, and a Professional Certificate in Strategic Management from the Wharton School of the University of Pennsylvania.
+James graduated from William & Mary with a degree in English and Anthropology, and holds a J.D. from the University of Georgia School of Law, a Master’s degree in Government from Harvard University, an MBA from Eastern University, and a Professional Certificate in Strategic Management from the Wharton School of the University of Pennsylvania.

 Areas of Expertise